Geraldton - North

 The level of general health in Geraldton - North is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Geraldton - North shows higher-than-average health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Geraldton North demonstrates above-average health outcomes for both young and elderly residents, with low prevalence rates for common health conditions.

-Approximately 55% (~5,325 people) have private health cover, which is very high compared to other areas.
-The most prevalent medical conditions are asthma (8.1%) and mental health issues (7.5%).
-A total of 70.4% of residents report no medical ailments, higher than the Rest of WA's 66.8%.
-The area has a lower proportion of seniors aged 65 and over at 13.7% (1,328 people), compared to Rest of WA's 18.3%.
-Health outcomes among seniors are above average, similar to those of the general population.
+Approximately 55% (~5,328 people) of the total population have private health cover, which is very high compared to other areas.
+The most prevalent medical conditions in the region are asthma (affecting 8.1% of residents) and mental health issues (7.5%).
+A significant majority, 70.4%, report being completely free from medical ailments, higher than the Rest of WA's figure of 66.8%.
+The area has a lower proportion of seniors aged 65 and over, at 13.7% (1,329 people), compared to the Rest of WA's 18.3%.
+Despite this, health outcomes among seniors in Geraldton North are above average and largely align with those of the general population.

 Frequently Asked Questions - Health